carlosjhr64/user_space/README.md

 ## DESCRIPTION:

-Maintains the app's XDG features: app's cache, config, and data directories.
+Maintains the user's cache, config, and data directories with the gem-apps cache, config, and data files.

 ## SYNOPSIS: